ImageMagick/Usage-Markdown/masking/index.md

 The mask of an image is a really useful thing to have.
 We can, for example, erase parts of an image very easily by modify a mask of the original image.
 Remember the "`-draw`" operator can not draw nothing, and currently has no erase option.
-Here we create a image, then by extracting and modifying its mask, before restoring it to the original image.
+Here we create an image, then by extracting and modifying its mask, before restoring it to the original image.

 ~~~
 convert -size 100x100 xc:none   -stroke black  -fill steelblue \